BE: Visual Communication (11021.1)

 Extensions & Late submissions

-All BE Visual Communication assessment items are to be presented in the Workshop Studio for review and feedback and uploaded to Canvas concurrently for grading .
+All Visual Communication assessment items are to be presented in the Workshop Studio for review and feedback and uploaded to Canvas concurrently for grading .

 Use of text matching software